The Great Ban: Efficacy and Unintended Consequences of a Massive Deplatforming Operation on Reddit: Introduction

-Out of all the possible interventions, the removal (i.e., banning) of users, communities, and content -- a moderation practice dubbed \textit{deplatforming} -- is by far the most frequently adopted~\cite{ribeiro2024deplatforming}.
+Out of all the possible interventions, the removal (i.e., banning) of users, communities, and content ---a moderation practice called \textit{deplatforming}--- is by far the most frequently adopted~\cite{ribeiro2024deplatforming}.
 A famous example is the banishment of Donald Trump from Facebook and X (formerly Twitter) in 2021~\cite{seeliger2023twitter}.
-Other notable examples are the deplatforming of some toxic influencers on X~\cite{jhaver2021evaluating} and the permanent shut of racist, sexist, and generally hateful communities on Reddit~\cite{chandrasekharan2017you,habib2022proactive}.
-In 2020 Reddit hosted a massive deplatforming operation that involved the ban of around 2,000 subreddits on the grounds of their promotion of identity- and vulnerability-based hate.\footnote{\url{https://www.reddit.com/r/announcements/comments/hi3oht/update_to_our_content_policy/} (accessed: 12/15/2023)} Among the banned communities were some very popular subreddits such as \subr{The\_Donald} and \subr{ChapoTrapHouse}.
+Other notable examples are the deplatforming of some toxic influencers on X~\cite{jhaver2021evaluating}, the removal of accounts involved in coordinated inauthentic behaviors on X~\cite{cima2024coordinated}, and the permanent shut of racist, sexist, and generally hateful communities on Reddit~\cite{chandrasekharan2017you,habib2022proactive}.
+In 2020, Reddit carried out a massive deplatforming operation that involved the ban of around 2,000 subreddits, on the grounds of their promotion of hate of groups based on identity and vulnerability.\footnote{\url{https://www.reddit.com/r/announcements/comments/hi3oht/update_to_our_content_policy/} (accessed: 03/15/2024)} Among the banned communities were the very popular subreddits \subr{The\_Donald} and \subr{ChapoTrapHouse}, with hundreds of thousands of subscribers.
 This event is commonly referred to as \textit{The Great Ban} and is currently one of the biggest bans in the history of social media.
-Despite its impact on multiple communities and on a large number of users within and beyond Reddit, its effects remain underexplored.
+Despite its impact on multiple communities and on a large number of users within and beyond Reddit, its effects remain under-explored.
 Existing studies on The Great Ban have primarily focused on assessing writing style changes~\cite{trujillo2021echo}, which do not answer the fundamental question as to whether the ban was effective at curbing toxic behavior.
 The few studies that sought to analyze the degree of toxicity after the ban did so only for a few of the affected subreddits~\cite{trujillo2022make}.
-Moreover, the majority of such studies investigated community-level effects, overlooking user-level reactions that are however clearly relevant with respect to the moderation goal of thwarting particularly problematic behaviors~\cite{trujillo2023one}.
+Moreover, the majority of such studies investigated community-level effects, overlooking user-level reactions that are however clearly relevant with respect to the moderation goal of thwarting particularly problematic users and behaviors~\cite{trujillo2023one}.

 \textbf{Research questions.} Here, we contribute to filling these knowledge gaps by carrying out a large-scale quantitative analysis of the changes in toxic behavior exhibited by those users who participated in the 15 most popular subreddits shut during The Great Ban.
 We analyze 16M comments shared by almost 17K users over 14 months, answering to the following research questions.